mattjennings/vite-plugin-excalibur-resources/README.md

 }
 ```

+**Note** these types are generated when you start your dev server or build your project.
+If you notice them not updating during development (i.e missing files), try restarting your server.

 ## Overriding resource type

 By default a resource is determined by its file extension.
 However, extensions are not always 1-to-1 to a resource (for example, JSON could be used for many different resources).
 You can override the resource type by using the `as` option.